imouzon/imouzon.github.io/_posts/2014-10-20-vim-functions.md

 markdown files from them.
 This can (I have been told) cause problems with github and thus I have created an folder Rmarkdown in my page folder that is include in my .gitignore.

+takes a few steps, but they are always the same.
+So starting a new post, which will alway be stored initially in ~/github/imouzon.github.io/Rmarkdown/ requires a few steps which are always basically the same.
+Additionally,
+using R and knitr to create the markdown file from the Rmarkdown file requires another set of steps that are basically the same.
+Thus I wrote the following vim functions:

+   "New blog post Rmarkdown
+   function!
+NewPost(...)
+      if a:0 > 0
+         let blogtitle = a:1
+      else
+         let blogtitle = "thoughts"
+      end
+      let blogdate = strftime("%Y-%m-%d")
+      let blogloc = "~/github/imouzon.github.io/Rmarkdown/".blogdate."-".blogtitle.".rmd"
+      execute "sp " blogloc
+   endfunction